mattermost/mattermost-developer-documentation/site/content/integrate/apps/deployment/_index.md

 ##### 1. Create an IAM user and access key and secret

 You will need to create IAM user and an access key and secret so that `appsctl` can provision the app.
-Please follow the instructions [provided by AWS](https://aws.amazon.com/premiumsupport/knowledge-center/create-access-key/) to complete these steps and save the key and secret.
+Please follow the instructions [provided by AWS](https://aws.amazon.com/premiumsupport/knowledge-center/create-access-key/) to complete these steps and save the `Access key ID` and `Secret access key`.

-AWS credentials are read from the following environment variables.
-Set the following variables to the values just created:

-`APPS_PROVISION_AWS_ACCESS_KEY`
-`APPS_PROVISION_AWS_SECRET_KEY`

 ##### 2. Create AWS S3 bucket